HaVeBench/HaVeBench.github.io/README.md

-This is the official project page of VideoHallucer
+This is the official project page of VideoHallucer, The first comprehensive benchmark for hallucination detection in large video-language models (LVLMs)